 Duck typing

 A couple of years ago I wanted to learn a new language because I felt a bit constrained in the one that I was using at the time.
 Some of the blogs I was reading were from people that programmed in completely different languages than C#.
 These people did some really cool stuff, and I wanted a piece of that.
 The most natural step for me at that point was to get heavily into JavaScript.
 Not long after that there was an AJAX revolution that hit the web developer community.
-JavaScript was dynamic and suddenly I was writing pretty complex things with a lot less code than I would have to do in C#.
-In short I absolutely loved .
-At the same time a friend of mine had just discovered Ruby and was full of love over it, he spoke of beautiful and concise code as well as “things just work”.
-I decided I wanted to see that for myself, and sure enough a couple of days later I was absolutely hooked because syntax was very “human-friendly” as well as the fact that I could manipulate the program at runtime.
-With a little Ruby exposure my C# started to look completely different and ultimately I became a much better programmer in any of the languages I knew then.
+JavaScript was dynamic, and, suddenly, I was writing pretty complex things with a lot less code than I would have to do in C#.
+In short, I absolutely loved this new found (at least new to me) dynamic way of programming.
+At the same time a friend of mine had just discovered Ruby and was full of love over it, he spoke of arcane concepts like beautiful and concise code as well as “things just work”.
+I decided I wanted to see that for myself, and sure enough a couple of days later I was absolutely hooked because Ruby’s syntax was very “human-friendly” as well as the fact that I could manipulate the program at runtime.
+With a little Ruby exposure, my C# started to look completely different, and ultimately I became a much better programmer in any of the languages I knew then.
 I hope I can transfer some of my enthusiasm for this pretty language to you through this book.

-In our experience many programmers confuse the different typing systems and because of this reach wrong conclusions on how types are treated.
+In our experience, many programmers confuse the different typing systems and because of this reach wrong conclusions on how types are treated.
 And that’s why we felt it was important to start with a discussion on that topic.

-Another topic of discussion will be REPL.
+Another topic of discussion in this chapter will be REPL.
 REPL stands for Read-Evaluate-Print-Loop, which is a process that consists of entering some code in console, evaluating that code, and printing the results of that evaluation, at which point the execution in the console loops back to taking input.
-REPL is a beautiful way of programming a.o. because of its real short feedback loop and flexibility; this should give you a primer on what REPL is.
+REPL is a beautiful way of programming a.o. because of its real short feedback loop and flexibility; this chapter should give you a primer on what REPL is.

 Many languages provide mechanisms for runtime code generation; we'll contrast the complex API in our static language with a much simpler mechanism of string evaluation.

 With all of that dynamism, we would like some reassurance that our code works, and that brings us to unit testing.
 We’ll see how that can be done using IronRuby with the tools from the Ruby community.
-But lets start at the beginning and look at some of the vocabulary we’ll be using in this book.
+But let’s start at the beginning and look at some of the vocabulary we’ll be using in this book.

-1.1
+1.1 Laying the foundation

 We would like to provide some clarification for some of the vocabulary that will be used in this chapter as well as to give you our view on why you should learn new languages on a regular basis.

-For the purpose of this book we will plead in favor of learning a dynamic language but we do believe that all language types are beneficial to your evolution as a programmer.
+For the purpose of this book, we will plead in favor of learning a dynamic language, but we do believe that all language types are beneficial to your evolution as a programmer.

 For example, a novice programmer should start by learning a statically typed and compiled language (like C++, C#, Java, Visual basic) because those languages force you to take a lot of care and are less forgiving about mistakes.
 That should give you a much better basis to learn other types of languages from.